mikehuntemann/9x16/03-reframing-the-frame/02-doing-9x16.md

 > I am studying the methods and processes of data collection and management because I want to find out if there are basic underlying principles in order to help other researchers to handle digital complexity with a set of tools.

-This was somehow my mission statement, but quickly came back to some of my initial thoughts and questions:
+This was somehow my "mission statement", but quickly came back to some of my initial thoughts and questions:

 > What if there were no documents anymore, just fragments?
 How would research work when behaving more like email for quick incoming chunks?
 Rearranging, evolving.